davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.life/index.md

       }
       ```

-2. Depending on where the current cell is positioned, some of those 8 neighbors may be out of bounds.
+2. **But does a neighbor exist?** Depending on where the current cell is positioned, some of those 8 neighbors may be out of bounds.

     - In the **left-hand figure** below, we're examining the number of neighbors for the `Cell` at `board[4][2]` (marked in blue).
 All eight of its neighbors are in range and therefore can be checked on whether they are living or dead.
 Tally up a count for each neighbor determined to be alive, and return the count.